Star Log.EM: Mechanic Tricks (SFRPG)

 Editing and formatting are very good on a formal level.
 On a rules-language level, a few components could be slightly tighter, but as a whole, my complaints boil down to nitpicks.
 Layout adheres to the ncie two-column full-color standard of the series and the pdf sports a nice artwork.
 The pdf has no bookmarks, but needs none at this length.

 Alexander Augunas provides some really cool mechanic tricks, with the explosive-tricks in particularly being rather neat.
 While the genius plan-sequence of tricks could be a bit tighter, I consider this one to be worth owning.
 My final verdict will hence clock in at 4 stars.
+EDIT: The improvements add +0,5 stars, but I still feel like this is closer to rounding down.

 You can get these mechanic tricks here on OBS!